Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson1/README.md

 - Only one person can speak at a time
 - The same person can’t say two consecutive numbers

+-->

 <!-- > -->

-## Intro to course

-Go over the course repo identifying:
+## MOB 2.1

+- 🤓 Course Description
+- 💻 Course Delivery
-  - Course description & Learning outcomes
+- 🧠 Course Learning Outcomes
-  - Class schedule
+- 🗓 Schedule
-  - Course repo link
-  - Gradescope setup
+- 📓 Assignments & Gradescope
+- 💯 Evaluation

 <!-- > -->